stackforge/windows-diskimage-builder/README.md

 Requires Powershell 3.0 or above and wim file from ISO Source folder.
 ISO is not required.
 Only Wim file is enough to generate and apply wim to vhd.

+Please download and install qemu binary for getting qcow2 format of image from the link --> http://qemu.weilnetz.de/w64/ Also set it to system path.

 Basic Usage
 .\diskimagebuilder.ps1 -SourceFile <path>\install.wim -VHDFile <path>\VHDFilename -VHDSize <size of vhd>